dslee1371/Openshift4/README.md

 ## to do list
 - [ ] compare haproxy for 443 port
 - [ ] check write permission for registry pv
-- [x] add woker node as rhel opearating system
+- [x] Add the woker node as rhel opearating system